 The man who lives vicariously through God’s past humbling of him, and thereby does not continue to humble himself today, deludes himself; and may quickly become as much a well of poison as he is a spring of living water to others.

 The one who has become puffed up in his spiritual solitude will often predict that others will soon begin to avoid him due to his piety, his spiritual knowledge, or his comparative closeness to God; failing to see that this prediction is often only fulfilled because neither the wise nor many of the simple will long endure such a monster of pride, nor waste any time in vainly reasoning with him about it.

-He will begin to manufacture his own rejection: for it is at the cost of others rather than himself.
-He will begin to think of his life as being quite representative of the rejection of Jesus by His own disciples, without having ever yet loved his own friends as Christ did.
+He will begin to manufacture his own rejection; and he will begin to think of his life as being quite representative of the rejection of Jesus by His own disciples, without having ever yet loved his own friends as Christ did.

-And as those who loved him drift away, he will continue to spin his web of self-delusion, feigning humility, taking the weak-minded and gullible along with him.
+And as those who loved him drift away, he will continue to spin his web of self-delusion, feigning humility, taking some of the weak-minded and gullible along with him – if they are useful to his cause.
 Therefore he warns agains the wise who warn him, and flatters the fools who flatter him.